rafaelor20/coin-manager-fullstack/front-end/README.md

-# drivent-front
+# coin-manager-frontend

-Front-end for Driven.t, an event management solution.
+Back-end for coin manager, a personal finance app.

 ## About

-Driven.t is a web browser application with which you can manage every single aspect of your event.
+coin manager is personal finance management app that provides a simple way to streamline your finances, tracking your income and expenses

 ## How to run for development